jms5039/Web_Scraping/README.md

 This mission is shared under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 Embark on this interplanetary adventure to not just learn about data science, but to connect with the wonder of exploring another world.
 Let's lift off!

+References

+## The Mars News website
+Links to an external site. is operated by edX Boot Camps LLC for educational purposes only.
+The news article titles, summaries, dates, and images were scraped from NASA's Mars News Links to an external site. website in November 2022.
+Images are used according to the JPL Image Use Policy Links to an external site., courtesy NASA/JPL-Caltech.